YourNerdiness/YourNerdiness/README.md

 - 👋 Hi, I’m @YourNerdiness
-- 👀 I’m interested in Java and Web Dev.
+- 👀 I’m interested in decentralisation.
-- 🌱 I’m currently learning SQL.
+- 🌱 I’m currently learning networking.

 <!---
 YourNerdiness/YourNerdiness is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.